Despite what you may have heard, there is no single "diabetes diet." The same healthy foods that are good for you are good for everyone else.

-Ask your doctor, a registered dietitian, or a diabetes educator if the glycemic index can help you gain better control of your blood sugar levels.
+Talk to your doctor, a registered dietitian, or a diabetes educator and ask if the glycemic index might help you gain better control of your blood sugar levels.

 Get the latest Diabetes newsletter delivered to your inbox!